tienduy-nguyen/blog2/_posts/2020-07-20-ruby-codling-challenges-with-the-hacking-project-03.md

   ```
   I take more 2 solutions of coderwars for this challenge because each solution give an each different way to solve this interesting kata.

+  I love the first solution because it is the same idea as I thought.
+But they use an excelent method.
+The code is very elegent and readable.

 ### 3. String incrementer (5kyu)

   :bell:  Task: [String incrementer](https://www.codewars.com/kata/54a91a4883a7de5d7800009c/train/ruby)